splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/2-put-together/1-0-fly-catch.md

     - return (not fly.appeared) and current_time > the fly's appear_at_time
 ```

-This can then be called in main using:
+In main, we can now call the new function using:

 ```cpp
 if (time_to_appear(game.fly, timer_ticks(GAME_TIMER))) //...